 It is very common for new parents to worry about how to keep their baby healthy and safe, after all, it is a huge responsibility.
-You can trust that the pediatric specialists at UPMC Pinnacle are just a phone call away and are prepared to answer any questions that you may have during your baby's first weeks of life.
+You can trust that the pediatric specialists at UPMC in central Pa. are just a phone call away and are prepared to answer any questions that you may have during your baby's first weeks of life.

 It is important that you respond promptly to your baby’s crying during the first few months.
 You will not spoil your baby by giving her too much attention.
 A warm, dry baby with a full belly will usually be content.
 However, if your baby continues to cry, there are a number of strategies you can use to soothe her, including: